UnofficialCrusaderPatch/UnofficialCrusaderPatch2/AI_Personality_in_depth_description.md

 - **Note:**
     While it is possible to assign ranged units as `SortieUnitMelee` and melee units as `SortieUnitRanged`, this is generally not recommended due to the different behavior of the two types of sortie troops – sending ranged units to run into close combat is rarely useful.

+    __TODO:__ note that it is possible to set no (or unavailable) troop types as sorties to prevent that the AI recruits sortie troops

+    __TODO:__     also note: slingers are very good at sortie unit melee, crossbowmen suck at sortie unit ranged.
+And also important:
+    -> Sortie Unit ranged get recruited more than their specified number, if the AI feels 'strong' (triggers hasn't been identified explicitly yet, but happens mostly in longer games and with more build up AI's) This can exceed the initial amount by even 25 or 30 units at times.

 ### Defense troops